Since 2016, the file setup.cfg can completely

 dot -Tsvg graph.dot > graph.svg

 Snakefood is in maintenance mode.
 Snakefood is Python 2 only.
-There was a pull request to Python 3, but it was not yet incorporated.
+There was a merged pull request to Python 3, but it was not yet uploaded to PyPi.